British Gas Heat Pump Tariff: Options, Rates and Full Review

 Why British Gas Lags Behind on Heat Pump Tariffs

-- Legacy gas business: British Gas has historically been a gas supplier.
-Their business model revolves around gas boiler servicing and gas supply.
-Heat pumps represent a disruptive shift
+- Legacy gas business: British Gas's business model revolves around gas boiler servicing and gas supply.
+Heat pumps represent a disruptive shift away from their core revenue

-- HomeCare focus: British Gas has invested heavily in its heat pump installation business (HomeCare and partnerships with Daikin/Samsung), focusing on the installation side rather than tariff innovation
+- Installation focus: British Gas has invested heavily in heat pump installation through partnerships with manufacturers, focusing on that side rather than tariff innovation

 Should You Stay with British Gas?